KoBussLLC/grabert-hardware/doc/BUILDGUIDE.md

 ### Case Assembly

-1. Clean the OLED display and solder joints with a cloth coated in isopropyl alcohol
+1. Clean the OLED display and solder joints with a cloth coated in isopropyl alcohol. **Do not clean the acrylic case with isopropyl alcohol as it will cause the acrylic to crack!**
 2. Grab the casing materials and start with the bottom plate along with two 6mm standoffs and four screws (Skip the standoffs and foot pieces if you do not want an inclined keyboard)
 3. The bottom plate is symmetrical, so pick a side and call it "the top".
 Screw the two 6mm standoffs into the “center” holes with two screws.
 Hand tight is adequate. ![](case_bottom_foot_standoffs.jpg)
 4. Place the acrylic foot pieces from largest to smallest onto the standoffs.
 Capture the smallest acrylic piece by screwing in the remaining 2mm screws hand tight.
 The holes in the acrylic feet should be towards the top of the keyboard. ![](case_foot.jpg)